 The life span of a hard drive depends on many variables, like the brand, size, type, and environment.
 More reputable brands who make dependable hardware will have drives that last longer.
 If you read/write more data on your disk, your hard drive will age faster.
-Hard drives respond to the cleanliness of the environment, so stay alert for electrical issues and dust.
-And lastly, what Prosoft Engineering always says, make sure to have an up-to-date backup of your hard drive.
+Also, hard drives respond to the cleanliness of the environment, so stay alert for electrical issues and dust.
+And lastly, as we always say here at Prosoft Engineering, make sure to have an up-to-date backup of your hard drive.

 Generally speaking, you can rely on your hard drive for three to five years on average.
-The online backup company BackBlaze analysed the failure rates of their 25,000 running hard drives.
-They found that 90% of hard drives survive for three years, and 80% for four years.
+A compelling study that proved this statistic comes from the online backup company Backblaze who analyzed the failure rates of 25,000 running hard drives.
+They found that 90% of hard drives survive for three years and 80% for four years.
 But this number varied across brands.
 Western Digital and Hitachi hard drives lasted much longer than Seagate’s in Backblaze’s study.

 Here’s an infographic rate based on the data from Backblaze’s study: